mateuswetah/A11Y-Buttons/README.md

 -   **Skip-to-content button** - Add a link to any anchored part of your website.
 You can create and set as many as you want;
 -   **Contrast mode toggle** - Enable a stylesheet with extremely high contrast;
+-   **Readable font toggle** - Forces usage of the [Atkinson Hyperlegible Font](https://brailleinstitute.org/freefont "Braille Institute page about the Atkinson font") for better readability;
 -   **Increase/decrease/restore font-size** - Change your website's root font size.
 Check the F.A.Q. section about its usage.

 All of the buttons have the following features: